 The “Walther Herwig III” cruises in sea areas with deep offshore fishing (Baltic, North Sea, North Atlantic).
 Here pelagic and bottom trawl nets, biological sample trawl and plankton nets as well as oceanographic sensors are used.

 Put into service in 1993, the "Walther Herwig III" is our oldest ship.
-In 2022/23 it is to be replaced by a new vessel that meets all the requirements for modern, integrated observations of the marine ecosystem.
+In the coming years it is to be replaced by a new vessel that meets all the requirements for modern, integrated observations of the marine ecosystem.

 |Vessel type||Stern trawler|